Szymon-Czuszek/SAS-Data-Science/README.md

 1. The salesmerged dataset contains all records from both sales1 and sales2.
 2. Common variables are aligned: Name includes all salesperson names, standardizing the variable name across datasets. total reflects the calculated total sales for each record.

-##### Using PROC Sort in SAS
+###### Using PROC Sort in SAS

 Step 1: Create the houseprice Dataset
 1. DATA houseprice: Inputs a dataset containing information about different types of houses, their prices, and tax rates.
-Variables:
+2. Variables:
-1. type: Character variable specifying the type of house (e.g., Single, Duplex).
+- type: Character variable specifying the type of house (e.g., Single, Duplex).
-2. price: Numeric variable for the house price.
+- price: Numeric variable for the house price.
-3. tax: Numeric variable for the tax rate as a proportion (e.g., 0.20 for 20% tax).
+- tax: Numeric variable for the tax rate as a proportion (e.g., 0.20 for 20% tax).

 Step 2: Print the Original Dataset
 1. PROC PRINT DATA=houseprice: Displays the contents of the houseprice dataset as it was initially inputted.
-Provides a reference to compare the dataset before and after sorting.
+2. Provides a reference to compare the dataset before and after sorting.

 Step 3: Sort the Dataset
-PROC SORT DATA=houseprice OUT=sortedhouseprice:
-Sorts the houseprice dataset by the tax variable in descending order.
+1.PROC SORT DATA=houseprice OUT=sortedhouseprice: Sorts the houseprice dataset by the tax variable in descending order.
-The sorted dataset is saved as sortedhouseprice.
+2. The sorted dataset is saved as sortedhouseprice.
-Sorting by descending tax ensures that records with the highest tax rates appear first.
+3. Sorting by descending tax ensures that records with the highest tax rates appear first.

 Step 4: Print the Sorted Dataset
-PROC PRINT DATA=sortedhouseprice:
-Displays the sorted dataset to verify the order of the records after sorting.
+1. PROC PRINT DATA=sortedhouseprice: Displays the sorted dataset to verify the order of the records after sorting.

 ## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"